liquidvisual/prototypes/src/_docs/getting-started/installation-and-setup.md

 ### 02. Access /_layouts/master.html

-Start with this master layout and substitute the template logic for your own as you build out the page in your own environment.
+Start with this master layout and substitute any template logic for your own as you build out the page in your own environment.
 When it comes to the assets, they compile into **/assets** on build so you'll only need to do a bit of substitution.

 You can replace all of this: